NREL/PVade/docs/examples/Panels_2D.rst

-Panels 2D
+PV Panels 2D
 =========

 This example runs a 2D fluid-structure simulation of a photovoltaic panel cross-section using the built-in ``panels2d`` geometry module.

-Panels 2D Workflow Overview
+PV Panels 2D Workflow Overview
 ---------------------------

 - 2D domain and mesh generation for a panel-in-flow setup
 - Coupled fluid and structural solves in a single run
 - Output of flow and structural fields for post-processing

-Panels 2D Input File
+PV Panels 2D Input File
 --------------------

 The reference input file is: